NuGet/Home/README.md

 ## Feedback

 Check out the [contributing](http://docs.nuget.org/contribute) page to see the best places to log issues and start discussions.
+Note that not all of our repositories are open for contribution yet.
+Ping us if unsure.